Ironman Training Tips

 Swim

-knees stiff, kick from the hips.
+Keep the knees stiff, kick from the hips.
 Breath normally.
 Relax and reach.
-Get another lesson as a check-in if needed
+Get another coaching lesson as a check-in if needed.

 Bike